About Us Contact Shop

 So look for the ways you contributed so that history doesn’t repeat itself in the future.

-Many times, the things we do now weren’t always present before.
+Many times, the things you do now weren’t always present before.

-So for instance, in your last relationship, the only way you could communicate with them that you wanted something done right away was by blowing up at them immediately.
-And this was probably because they usually failed to follow through or ignored you.
+So for instance, in your last relationship, the only way you could communicate that you wanted something done right away was by blowing up at them immediately.
+And this was probably because they usually failed to follow through or ignored you in the past.

 Now this trait has carried over to family and friends or even another failed relationship.
 See where I’m going?